usnistgov/spectrumdb/README.rst

 All the functionality of the command line interface is also available via the GUI.

 Here are some command line examples.

+Configure the dtatabase with a Google Timzone API key:

+    populatedb config -api-key 123456789

 Set up a dataset (the numbers below are just for illustrative purposes):

      populatedb create -dataset-name SanDiego -lat 32.715 -lon 117.161 -alt 100 -instrument-tz America/Denver -fmin 3500 -fmax 3650 -flo-mhz 3557 -sample-rate 225 -ref-level-dbm 5 -gain 26.4 -fft-size 1024

-Populate the DB (assuming the data lives in e:\) as follows
+Populate the DB (assuming the data lives in e:\) :

      populatedb populate -dir e:\ -dataset-name SanDiego